Treetrunk coffin

 A treetrunk coffin is a coffin hollowed out of a single massive log.
-Used for burials since prehistoric times over a wide geographic range, including in Europe, Africa, Asia and Australia.
+Such coffins have been used for burials since prehistoric times over a wide geographic range, including in Europe, Africa, Asia and Australia.

 History

 Treetrunk coffins were a feature of some prehistoric elite burials over a wide geographical range, especially in Northern Europe and as far east as the Balts, where cremation was abandoned about the 1st century CE, as well as in central Lithuania, where elites were also buried in treetrunk coffins.
 The practice survived Christianisation into the Middle Ages.